javers/javers.github.io/documentation/examples/index.md

 <a name="compare-valueobjects"></a>
 ### Compare Value Objects ###

-If you don't put @Id annotation in the class definition Javers recognize object as Value Object.
-Javers compare property by property and returns ```ValueObject``` changes:
+If you don't put an @Id annotation in the class definition Javers recognize an object as Value Object.
+Javers treat Id as other fields and returns ```ValueObject``` changes: